 Home insurance is a necessary expenditure for homeowners.
 However, the amount you pay can be reduced if you meet the criteria for some of your insurer’s property insurance discounts.
-While reduction percentages may vary, most insurers offer similar types of discounts.
+Most insurers have similar types of discounts to help you save money on home insurance, although reduction percentages may vary.

-At SE Mutual, we have seven possible discounts for homeowners:
+At SE Mutual, we offer seven possible discounts for homeowners:

 Our multi-line discount is 10% and is available to homeowners who have another type of insurance policy with us, such as automobile or commercial insurance.
 It can be applied at any point during the policy term.